DataDog/documentation/content/en/service_owners_guide/plan.md

 ## Ancillary products

-Datadog is a platform of tremendous value.
-From years of collective experience with customers, we have developed numerous ancillary products that complement our flagship offerings.
+From years of collective experience with customers, Datadog has developed numerous ancillary products that complement our flagship offerings.
 Included in the price of Infrastructure monitoring is a robust list of ancillary products that can enhance your Datadog observability platform.
 Datadog is a turn-key solution, but it is important to stay focused after the initial roll-out.
 The following are some examples of ancillary products that can be utilized to maximize your suite of products.

 ### Service Catalog

 Services are the base object of observability.
 Utilizing the [service catalog][30] allows you to see at glance which services were deployed most recently, or have not been deployed for a long time.
-Additionally this view shows which services are reporting the most errors, and whether they have on-going incidents, and much more.
+Additionally, this view shows which services are reporting the most errors, and whether they have on-going incidents, and much more.

 {{< img src="/service_owners_guide/service_catalog.png" alt="Service Catalog home screen" style="width:90%;">}}

 ### Event Management

-Without any additional setup, [event management][31] can be used to see 3rd party event statuses, events generated from the Agent and installed integrations, and more.
+Without any additional setup, [event management][31] can be used to see third-party event statuses, events generated from the Agent and installed integrations, and more.

 ### Error Tracking